google/gapid/trace.md

 * The device must have [USB debugging enabled](https://developer.android.com/studio/debug/dev-options.html) and the host machine must be authorized for debugging.
 * We recommend to set the "Stay awake" developer option to prevent issues that arise when the device screen sleeps.
 * Make sure to stop any program that may interact with the device over ADB, such as Android Studio, while using GAPID.
+* The app must **NOT** report any warning or error when run with [Vulkan validation layers](https://developer.android.com/ndk/guides/graphics/validation-layer).

 ### Windows/Linux

 * A Vulkan application compiled with x86-64.
 32-bit applications are **NOT** currently supported.
+* The app must **NOT** report any warning or error when run with [Vulkan validation layers](https://github.com/KhronosGroup/Vulkan-ValidationLayers/tree/master/layers#using-layers).

 ## Taking a capture